Jaguars draft: AFC South is a new division after Round 1 of the 2023 NFL Draft

 By Beau Adams

-The Tennessee Titans fortified the trenches in Round 1 of the draft
+The Houston Texans hit it out of the ballpark in Round 1 of the NFL Draft